antpearson/Mixd-CSS-Framework/README.md

 - Support for Proportioanal Grids is also added via mixin for each breakpoint
 - **Never polyfill IE with media query support**
 - Serve additional IE7 &amp; 8 styles **only** in `ie.scss` using relevant classes on the `<html>` element
-- Utilise Sass nesting for browser versions e.g.
+- Utilise Sass nesting for browser versions e.g

 	.lt-ie8 {
 		.fix { ... }